Find out more about our COVID-19 response and supports for residents and businesses.

 May/June 2017 — Funding partnerships with BC Hydro and Vancouver Coastal Health

 BC Hydro and Vancouver Coastal Health (VCH) have provided additional funding to support the CEEP project.
 These partnerships will add value by helping to advance energy efficient solutions and by facilitating a unique community health lens

-The steps we're following to create our plan
+The steps we followed to create our plan

-The CEEP work plan involves four key phases:
+The CEEP work plan involved four key phases:

-Why we are developing a community energy and emissions plan
+Why we developed a community energy and emissions plan

 Events linked to climate change — severe windstorms, drought, extreme rainfall, flooding, sea level rise — threaten our environment, social well-being, community health, and economic resiliency.